FIWARE/tutorials.Roles-Permissions/README.md

 # What is Authorization?

-> "No matter what he does, every person on earth plays a central role in the history of the world.
-And normally he
-> doesn't know it"
+> "Too many cooks spoil the broth."
 >
-> — Paulo Coelho (The Alchemist)
+> — Proverb

 Authorization is the function of specifying access rights/privileges to resources related to information security.<sup>[1](#footnote1)</sup> More formally, "to authorize" is to define an access policy.
 With identity